2406-ta-team/comp2406-git-tutorial/Tutorial.md

 We can also switch branches by using the following command `git checkout [NAME OF BRANCH]`

-# Modify different sections of the Base Code
+# Step 5, Modify different sections of the Base Code

 Each person should **INDIVIDUALLY** modify the `index.jade` file (in the `views` folder) and change the text from
 ```